ietf-wg-cellar/matroska-specification/subtitles.md

 **MAY** have no Duration.
 In that case a player **MUST** display a Segment within a Matroska Block until the next Segment is encountered.

-A muxer **MAY** use a Duration, e.g. by calculating the distance between two subsequent Segments.
+A muxer **MAY** use a Duration, e.g., by calculating the distance between two subsequent Segments.
 If a Matroska Block has a Duration, a player **MUST** display that Segment only for the duration of the Block's Duration.